adamwadolowski/spotify-playlists-EDA/README.md

 ### GenAI acknowledgement
 Throughout the project I made use of chatGPT-4o.
 To distinguish between my own work and the cooperation with the LLM, I made comments similar to 'chatGPT helped in the line below' and 'chatGPT helped in this cell'.
-In general, its use was mostly consering debugging my code and one visualization where I wanted to replace points with images.
+In general, its use was mostly concerning debugging my code and one visualization where I wanted to replace points with images.